 There are several degree programs offered in conjunction with other departments or administered by other departments:

-Engineering-Physics (administered jointly with the School of Engineering), Sc.B. only
+Physics & Engineering (administered jointly with the School of Engineering), Sc.B. only

 In addition, students must take four courses in the humanities and social sciences.
 They are encouraged to consider taking courses dealing with the philosophical, ethical, or political aspects of science and technology.

-A course in Calculus:
+A course in Quantum Mechanics and its applications: